-- Bungling Inventor: Her gadgets all work, but they're too powerful.
+- Bungling Inventor: A variation where her gadgets all work, but they're too powerful.
 Tim Taylor Technology is her Hat.

 - Clap Your Hands If You Believe: Hinted that some of her more fantastic creations only work right when she's using them, or at least in the vicinity.